 This is the next installment in a series of articles about the essential diagrams used within the Unified Modeling Language, or UML.
-In my previous article on sequence diagrams, I shifted focus away from the UML 1.4 spec to OMG’s Adopted 2.0 Draft Specification of UML (a.k.a.
-UML 2).
+In my previous article on sequence diagrams, I shifted focus away from the UML 1.4 spec to OMG’s Adopted 2.0 Draft Specification of UML (UML 2).
 In this article, I will discuss Structure Diagrams, which is a new diagram category that has been introduced in UML 2.
 Because the purpose of this series is to educate people about the notation elements and their meanings, this article focuses mainly on the class diagram.
 The reason for this will soon become clear.
 Subsequent articles will cover other diagrams included in the structure category.

 I also want to remind readers that this series is about UML notation elements, and that these articles are not meant to provide guidance on the best approach for modeling, or how to determine what things should be modeled in the first place.
 Instead, the purpose of this article and of the series in general is to help with a basic understanding of notation elements — their syntax and their meanings.
 With this knowledge you should be able to read diagrams and create your own diagrams using the proper notation elements.